iled/gsimcli/docs/gui.rst

 Save the current settings into the configuration file previously loaded.

 .. warning:: it will not overwrite the settings file previously loaded, for
     that purpose you should use `Export settings`_.
-That behaviour is expected to change in a future version.
+This behaviour is expected to change in a future version.

 Export settings